Vanden Plas

 Vanden Plas is the name of coachbuilders who produced bodies for specialist and up-market automobile manufacturers.
-Latterly the name became a top-end luxury model designation for cars from subsidiaries of British Leyland and the Rover Group, being last used in 2009 to denote the top-luxury version of the Jaguar XJ (X350).
+Latterly, the name became a top-end luxury model designation for cars from subsidiaries of British Leyland and the Rover Group, being last used in 2009 to denote the top-luxury version of the Jaguar XJ (X350).

 Belgium and England

 Batched and bespoke coachwork

-The business began in 1870 in Brussels, Belgium, initially making axles later producing horse-drawn carriages.
-It was founded by Guillaume van den Plas, a blacksmith, and his three sons, Antoine, Henri and Willy, who later set up a branch in Paris.
-In 1884 they moved from Brussels to Antwerp.
-With increased business they opened a branch in Brussels again in 1890.
-By 1900, they worked with De Dion Bouton, Berlier, Germain and Packard.
-By 1908 Carrosserie Van den Plas had a workforce of 400 men producing 300 special bodies a year, and that soon increased to over 750.
-The French branch ceased production in 1934 while the Belgian business was active until 1949.
+The business began in 1870 in Brussels, Belgium, initially making axles, and later producing horse-drawn carriages.
+It was founded by Guillaume van den Plas, a blacksmith, and his three sons, Antoine, Henri, and Willy, who later set up a branch in Paris.
+In 1884, they moved from Brussels to Antwerp.
+With increased business, they opened a branch in Brussels again in 1890.
+By 1900, they worked with De Dion Bouton, Berlier, Germain, and Packard.
+By 1908, Carrosserie Van den Plas had a workforce of 400 men producing 300 special bodies a year, and that soon increased to over 750.
+The French branch ceased production in 1934, while the Belgian business was active until 1949.

-The coachbuilder's name first appeared in the United Kingdom in 1906 when Métallurgique cars were imported with Carrosserie Van den Plas coachwork.
-The first Vanden Plas company in England was established by Warwick Wright (now Peugeot dealers) in 1913, building bodies under license from Carrosserie Van den Plas Belgium.
+The coachbuilder's name first appeared in the United Kingdom in 1906, when Métallurgique cars were imported with Carrosserie Van den Plas coachwork.
+The first Vanden Plas company in England was established by Warwick Wright (now Peugeot dealers) in 1913, building bodies under license from Carrosserie Van den Plas, Belgium.